Privacy Policy

 Data Controller

-The Data Controller is the University of Gastronomic Sciences, located in Piazza Vittorio Emanuele, 9, Pollenzo -12042 Bra – Italy.
+The data controller is the University of Gastronomic Sciences, which is based in Piazza Vittorio Emanuele, 9, Pollenzo – 12042 Bra – Italy.

-The processing of personal data related to the site applies the European legislation, Reg.
-(EU) 2016/679, and Italian, Legislative Decree 30 June 2003, n.
-196 and subsequent amendments and additions, as well as the provisions of the Authority for the protection of personal data.
+European legislation, Reg.
+(EU) 2016/679, and Italian legislation, Legislative Decree 30 June 2003, n., apply to the processing of personal data relating to the site.
+196 and subsequent amendments and additions, as well as the provisions of the Guarantor Authority for the protection of personal data.

 Data Protection Officer

-The e-mail contacts used to send communications from the site come from voluntary registration by the recipient to whom a confirmation request is always submitted, as well as information acquired in a context of sale of products or services of the owner or otherwise similar.
-This includes the sending of information, promotional communications and material.
-It is emphasized that contacts are not acquired by public subscriber directories.
-If communications are not of interest to the recipient, it is possible to avoid any further contact by clicking the appropriate link contained in each message, or by writing to the addresses at the bottom, exercising their right to cancel the newsletter.
+It is underlined that contacts are not acquired from public subscriber lists.
+In the event that the communications are not of interest to the recipient, it is possible to avoid any further contact by clicking on the appropriate link contained in each message, or by writing to the contact details at the bottom exercising your right to cancellation from the lists dedicated to sending these communications.

 In accordance with Reg.(UE) 2016/679 (GDPR) and Italian law 196/03 pertaining to the treatment of personal data, the Associazione Amici dell’Università di Scienze Gastronomiche (Association of Friends of the University of Gastronomic Sciences) and the University of Gastronomic Sciences, both having headquarters at 9 Piazza Vittorio Emanuele, Pollenzo (12042 Bra, Cuneo, Italy), in their role as independent data treatment managers, are obligated to provide some information concerning the use of said data.